-- Maintain Learning Affiliate membership for the duration of the accreditation period - Your course(s) must have been running for at least 6 months - Actively promote EI membership to staff and students. - use the 'Accredited Course' logo on promotional materials and website - ensure that there are an appropriate number of individuals holding professional qualifications on your staff.
+- to actively promote EI membership to staff and students.
+This includes that you put in place mechanisms to make sure that they are aware of the accredited status of your programme, are aware of the EI, and that they receive our news and updates. - use the 'Accredited Course' logo on promotional materials and website - ensure that there are an appropriate number of individuals holding professional qualifications on your staff.
 As stated earlier in this guide, we require a minimum of two professional members of the EI (TMEI, MEI or FEI) per department.
-If you are applying for accreditation in relation to Engineering Council standards i.e. IEng or CEng accreditation you will also need to have at least two members of staff holding registration at the same level or above, which can be held with any Professional Engineering Institution. - appoint two department representatives to act as points of contact for the EI - notify the EI of any significant changes to the programme before implementation to ensure that any changes you propose to do compromise your adherent to the requirements of accreditation and your delivery of the output standards.
+If you are applying for accreditation in relation to Engineering Council standards i.e., EngTech approval or IEng or CEng accreditation you will also need to have at least two members of staff holding registration at the same level or above, which can be held with any Professional Engineering Institution. - to maintain Learning Affiliate membership for the duration of the accreditation period (any current accreditations will automatically lapse should you fail to maintain your membership) - appoint two department representatives (one admin and one academic) to act as points of contact for the EI - notify the EI of any significant changes to the programme before implementation to ensure that any changes you propose to do compromise your adherent to the requirements of accreditation and your delivery of the output standards.